Central bank digital currencies by country: United Kingdom

 The Bank of England discussed a blockchain-based central bank currency in a September 2015 speech by chief economist Andrew G. Haldane, on possible ways to implement negative interest rates.
 A March 2016 speech by Ben Broadbent, the bank's deputy governor of monetary policy, appears to be the first use of the phrase "central bank digital currency", and notes direct inspiration by Bitcoin.
-In April 2021, the Bank of England and HM Treasury announced a joint CBDC Taskforce to examine the possibility of a CBDC in the UK.
+In April 2021, the Bank of England and HM Treasury announced a joint CBDC Taskforce to examine the possibility of a CBDC in the United Kingdom.

 United States

 In May 2021, Federal Reserve Chair Jerome Powell announced plans to publish a discussion paper on central bank digital currency, focusing on the possibility of issuing a US CBDC.
 Powell believed that a potential CBDC would complement the use of cash and bank deposits rather than replacing them.
-In February 2022 the Federal Reserve Bank of Boston released initial details of Project Hamilton, a potential United States CBDC.
-While incorporating some of the architecture of bitcoin, it would not be decentralized nor have mining, thereby allowing the government to retain monetary sovereignty.
+In February 2022, the Federal Reserve Bank of Boston released initial details of Project Hamilton, a potential United States CBDC.
+While incorporating some of the architecture of bitcoin, it was designed without decentralization or mining, allowing the government to retain monetary sovereignty.

-Also in May 2021, the Digital Dollar Project, which is not affiliated with the United States government, planned to launch five pilot programmes, testing the potential use of a central bank digital currency in the United States of America.
+Also in May 2021, the Digital Dollar Project, a partnership between the Digital Dollar Foundation and Accenture, announced plans to launch five private pilot programs to explore technical models for a potential U.S. CBDC.

-On March 9, 2022, President Joe Biden signed an executive order on ensuring responsible development of digital assets.
+On 9 March 2022, President Joe Biden signed an executive order on ensuring responsible development of digital assets.

-On November 15, 2022, the Federal Reserve Bank of New York's Innovation Center (NYIC) announced a 12-week proof-of-concept pilot program.
-The pilot will build a prototype and test a theoretical network known as the regulated liability network (RLN).
-The network will aim to provide a "... multi-asset, always-on, programmable infrastructure containing digital representations of central bank, commercial bank, and regulated non-bank issuer liabilities, denominated in U.S. dollars."
-The pilot project will be conducted in a test environment and would use only "simulated data" with a version of the RLN that operates exclusively in U.S. dollars.
-Commercial banks would issue simulated digital money as fungible tokens to represent customer deposits, and settle through simulated central bank reserves via a distributed multi-entity ledger.
-Several major U.S. banks participated in the pilot, including BNY Mellon, Citi, HSBC, Mastercard, PNC Bank, TD Bank, Truist, U.S. Bank and Wells Fargo.
-Swift was intended to support international interoperability.
+On 15 November 2022, the Federal Reserve Bank of New York's Innovation Center (NYIC) and several commercial banks launched a 12-week proof-of-concept pilot to test a theoretical Regulated Liability Network (RLN).
+Operating in a simulated test environment with tokenized deposits and central bank liabilities, the project concluded in July 2023, reporting that a shared multi-entity distributed ledger could support domestic wholesale settlements within current legal frameworks.

-On 23 January 2025, President Donald Trump halted the U.S. CBDC project, by signing an executive order stipulating that "Except to the extent required by law, agencies are hereby prohibited from undertaking any action to establish, issue, or promote CBDCs within the jurisdiction of the United States or abroad" and "any ongoing plans or initiatives at any agency related to the creation of a CBDC within the jurisdiction of the United States shall be immediately terminated, and no further actions may be taken to develop or implement such plans or initiatives."
+On 23 January 2025, President Donald Trump halted the U.S. CBDC project, signing an executive order stipulating that "Except to the extent required by law, agencies are hereby prohibited from undertaking any action to establish, issue, or promote CBDCs within the jurisdiction of the United States or abroad" and "any ongoing plans or initiatives at any agency related to the creation of a CBDC within the jurisdiction of the United States shall be immediately terminated, and no further actions may be taken to develop or implement such plans or initiatives."